 Back at home, I had so many challenges to face I completely forgot about an art class.
 Then, we moved into a smaller house, and to a smaller town and I really forgot about art.
 Two weeks after our move, a catalog from the local art school came in my mail.
 I casually glanced at it but when I laid it down it fell open to a page which advertised a watercolor class by Betty Carr.
 I had no idea who Betty was or where exactly the school was.
 But I made a phone call and found out the class was very close to my house, so I signed up.
 What a class, what a fabulous group of people, and what a wonder Betty was.
 To this day it was one of the most enjoyable experiences of my life.
 Not that I can paint.
 I can’t!
 My pictures were worse than mediocre.
 But Betty had a way of making you feel as though you were Monet or Rembrandt.
 She raved about everything her students attempted.
 She pointed out our strengths and with positive reinforcement encouraged us to improve where we were weak.
 After a week with this bundle of joy and energy I knew I had a “new” friend.
 Our class ended and our paths separated.
 Betty travels all over the world teaching and painting.
 She and her husband, Howard, are not only in demand by collectors but as instructors.

 As they say, “Time flies.”
-For 3 years, I’d been up at night writing my book, When A Woman Meets Jesus.
+For 3 years, I’d been up at night writing my book, The Women Who Met Jesus.
 But as I began to work on the idea of having a daily devotional site, my thoughts turned to the way I wanted the site to look – and I love flowers and gardens.
 In fact, before our car accident, I loved going out into my garden and planting flowers.
 But with all the fractures I sustained in my legs and feet, kneeling in a garden now is out of the question.
 However, I still can plant pots and I have a little cart with wheels that I can scoot around on my patio.
 So when I chose the name, Transformation Garden, I began to picture in my mind the visual images I hoped could accompany the words, and guess who came to my mind – Betty Carr.

 I picked up the phone and called her – out of the blue.
 “Betty,” I asked hesitantly, “do you remember me?”